gauri18shinde-star/WiDs-5.0/Week2.md

 ## Attempts:
 Tried to implement Support Vector Machine.
 Tried to implement Random Forest.
+Failure due to large size of database.

 ## Success:
 Ran a Linear SVC model with Standard Scaling and PCA.
 Linear SVC accuracy: 68.70%

 Confusion Matrix: